haschka/French-Regional-Omicron-Invasion/README.md

 The generation time in days for Omicron, either 3, 3.5 or 4.
 Delta is always fixed to 5.

 ### epsilon
-The inferred cross immuity assumed between Delta and Omicron.
-This value indicated how much protection against an infection by the other variant is obtained by infection with one variant.
+The cross immuity assumed between Delta and Omicron.
+This value indicates how much protection against an infection by the other variant is obtained by infection with one variant.

 ### preinfected
-The fraction of the population that is assumed to be immune against delta at the onset of the calculation
+The fraction of the population that is assumed to be immune against delta at the onset of the calculation.

 ### rzero, error, onset
 The file type: